prawnzyy/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Planned Enhancements**
-1. Currently, the UUIDs for the recipes are unique.
+1. Currently, the UUIDs for the recipes are unique across deleted and non deleted recipes.
 As such, when deleting a recipe, the corresponding UUID will no longer be available.
 For example, if there are recipes with the UUIDs 1, 2 and 3 and recipe with UUID 2 gets deleted, then the next recipe added will have a UUID of 4 instead of 2 as 2 is no longer in use.
 We plan to make it such that when a recipe gets deleted, the next recipe added will take on this UUID to ensure that the UUID does not end up getting too large.